Last Updated on July 28, 2021 by Grow with Bovees

 So, to find when is the best time to use weed and feed on your lawn, please read on.

 What is Weed and Feed and When Is The Best Time To Apply It?

 With myriad different recommendations on best practices and solutions, homeowners are mystified when trying to determine the best weed killer for their greensward.
 Weed and feed products, unlike weed killer or manual weed removal, offer twofold benefits — they kill weeds and fertilize the lawn in a single application.

-- 4 Should I Mow Before Weed and Feed?
+- Should I Mow Before Applying Weed and Feed?

-- 5 When to Water The Lawn After Weed and Feed Fertilizer Application?
+- When To Water After Applying Weed and Feed Fertilizer Application?

 Weed and feed is a combination of herbicides and fertilizer.
-The three phenoxy (selective) herbicides are Dicamba, 2, 4-D and/or MCPP, which are chemicals designed to kill broadleaf weed, dandelions, dollarweed and much more.
+The three phenoxy (selective) herbicides are Dicamba, 2, 4-D and/or MCPP, which are chemicals designed for broadleaf weed control of dandelions, dollarweed and much more.
 The feed aka fertilizer is typically a combination of phosphorous, nitrogen, and/or potassium.